-In a two-year period marked by political polarization, the January 6th attack on the U.S. Capitol and civil unrest, more U.S. companies have adapted by expanding board oversight of potentially controversial political spending.

-This increased engagement by boards of publicly held companies was revealed in the 2021 CPA-Wharton Zicklin Index of Corporate Political Disclosure and Accountability, a nonpartisan benchmarking of S&P 500 companies released today.
+In a two-year period marked by political polarization, civil unrest, and the January 6, 2021 attack on the U.S. Capitol, more U.S. companies have adapted by expanding board oversight of potentially controversial political spending.
+This increased engagement by boards of publicly held companies was revealed in the 2021 CPA-Wharton Zicklin Index of Corporate Political Disclosure and Accountability, a nonpartisan benchmarking of S&P 500 companies released November 29.

-The heightened board involvement came as the annual Index also showed continuing increases for other corporate measures of political spending sunlight and accountability over recent years.
+The heightened board and committee involvement came as the annual Index also showed continuing increases for other measures of corporate political spending sunlight and accountability over recent years.